 I’m a coffee addict, and this hiking gift comes with me on every backpacking trip, and even on cold weather hikes.
 I even use it at home.
 It’s a french press coffee maker that’s made for the outdoors.
 It’s lightweight, insulated and rugged.
 A great gift for the coffee fiend in your life.

 Here’s a hiking gift for the photographer.
 The Joby tripod bends and twists, allowing you to use it anywhere.
 I use it on to create my blog posts – it’s small and fits easily in my pack.
-It works with cameras and GoPros.
-If you want to use it with a smartphone, they make a simple adaptor that fits almost any phone.
+It works with cameras, and also comes with a little grip adaptor to use it with any smartphone.

 This knife is my favorite of all the Victorinox army knives. – Amazon Reviewer